pip-services/pip-services-docs/content/en/net/container/refer/references_decorator.md

 > `public virtual` T GetOneOptional\<T\>(object locator)
 - **locator**: object - the locator to find references by.
-- **returns**: T - a matching component reference or null if nothing was found.
+- **returns**: T - matching component reference or null if nothing was found.

 #### GetOneRequired